Computer Science

 Programming Languages

 The topics of this course include a history of programming languages, virtual machines, representation of data types, sequence control, data control, lexical vs. dynamic scoping, sharing, type checking, parameter passing mechanisms, run-time storage management, context-free grammars, language translation systems, semantics and programming paradigms.
-Prerequisite: CSC 231, CSC 232, and CSC 233.Typically offered annually.
+Prerequisite: CSC 231 and CSC 236.Typically offered bi-annually.
 Not offered pass/fail.

 Distribution Area Prerequisites Credits